ISTechLabs/PeacemakerSeiSdk/README.md

 Optionally, you can pass a `timeoutMs` prop to set the maximum time in milliseconds to wait for user's response to authentication request.
 Default is 30 seconds.

-You can also set a custom size of your Unity scene by passing `width` and `height` string props as in the example above.
+You can also set a custom size of your Unity scene by passing `width` and `height` string props as in the example above (either as percentages or pixels, e.g. `"100%"` or `"600px"`).

 ### Unity C# bindings